 The best way to leverage social media to sell your home is to work with a social-media-savvy realtor.
 Facebook is always updating its algorithm, and keeping up with the changes can be challenging if it’s not your profession.
 Knowing how to use Facebook properly ensures your listing has the most impact.
 A realtor with experience selling homes on Facebook and other social media platforms ensures you make a quick sale at the most attractive asking price.

 Working with an experienced real estate broker is the smart way to find a new home that suits your needs for the right price.
-Joe Dickerson Group has years of experience helping buyers and sellers leverage real estate.
+Dickerson real estate has years of experience helping buyers and sellers leverage real estate.
 The broker can help you devise the best strategy to meet your buying, selling, or investing goals while helping you build wealth.
 The brokers at Joe Dickerson Group are experts in negotiation tactics, inspection contingencies, and more to help you realize your property goals.

 2. Take advantage of targeting features.